I spent 12 days with Don and Debbie at their house in Syracuse, visiting with them and their lovable dog, Cappy, seeing my friends

 cemetery near Mayville, just as I had done at a cemetery in Massachusetts a few weeks earlier.
 Once again, though, I seemed to be the only one talking.

 Above left: After driving across Canada for a few hours, I crossed back into the U.S. that night and wrote some e-mails in Port Huron,

-Above center: Wasn't Sneezy one of the seven dwarfs?
+Above right: Wasn't Sneezy one of the seven dwarfs?
 I bet Doc drives a Cadillac.

-Above right: The next day it was on to Mayville, a small town near the thumb of Michigan.
-My grandmother (my dad's
+Left: The next day it was on to Mayville, a small town near the thumb of

-mother) was born here over a hundred years ago.
-Although I had grown up in Michigan, this was the first time that I'd been to Mayville.
+My grandmother was born here over a hundred years ago.
+Although I'd grown up in

 Above left: After spending several hours in the Mayville library, I learned that my ancestors, including Solomon